 Gardens and Health

-The National Garden Scheme’s annual Gardens and Health campaign seeks to raise awareness of the physical and mental health benefits gardens and gardening can have.
+The National Garden Scheme’s annual Gardens and Health campaign raises awareness of the physical and mental health benefits of gardens and gardening for everyone.